Horrible Bosses

 Story & Plot Summary: Horrible Bosses

-Quick Plot Summary: Horrible Bosses is a Comedy, Crime film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2011, Horrible Bosses is a Comedy, Crime film directed by Seth Gordon.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Jason Bateman.

 Story Breakdown